openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

      * - default (optional)
        - A number or a percentage specifying a numerical or percent tolerance.
      * - partial_range (optional)
-       - For partial credit problems, a multiplier for the tolerance.
+       - For partial credit problems of type close, a multiplier for the tolerance.
 Default is 2.
      * - partial_answers (optional)
-       - For partial credit problems, a comma-separated list of values that are to receive 50% credit.
+       - For partial credit problems of type list, a comma-separated list of values that are to receive 50% credit.

   Children